Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 ## Functional testing for web services (via ASP.NET Core)

 There might still be some confusion as to what constitutes functional testing or how exactly it's supposed to look especially if you've never done it before, so it makes sense to show a simple but complete example.
-For this, we will turn our original example into a web service and cover it with tests according to the rules we've outlined earlier.
+For this, we will turn the solar calculator from earlier into a web service and cover it with tests according to the rules we've outlined in the previous part of the article.
 This app will be based on ASP.NET Core, which is a web framework I'm most familiar with, but the same idea should also equally apply to to any other platform.

 Our web service is going to expose endpoints to calculate sunrise and sunset times based on the user's IP or provided location.
 To make things a bit more interesting, we'll also add a Redis caching layer to store previous calculations for faster responses.

 The tests will work by launching the app in a simulated environment where it can receive HTTP requests, handle routing, perform validation, and exhibit almost identical behavior to an app running in production.
-At the same time, we will also use Docker to make sure our tests are relying on the same infrastructural dependencies as the real app does, while trying to keep the test run time reasonably fast.
+At the same time, we will also use Docker to make sure our tests are relying on the same infrastructural dependencies as the real app does.

 Let's first go over the implementation of the web app to understand what we're dealing with.
 Note, some parts in the code snippets below are omitted for brevity, but you can also check out the full project on [GitHub](https://github.com/FuncTestingInAspNetCoreExample).

 First off, we will need a way to get the user's location by IP, which is done by the `LocationProvider` class we've seen in earlier examples.
-It works simply by wrapping an external geoip lookup service called [IP-API](https://ip-api.com/):
+It works simply by wrapping an external GeoIP lookup service called [IP-API](https://ip-api.com/):

 ```csharp
 public class LocationProvider